 Logically, the playoffs continue in traditional fashion in this format.
 The only difference is that teams will face-off two weeks in a row upon entering the playoffs and point totals will accumulate for the entirety of those two weeks.
 After two weeks, the team with the most points will move on to the next round.
 The championship round works exactly the same way.
 For example, four teams enter the playoffs beginning in Week 13.
 The first round of playoffs will be Weeks 13 and 14 and the Championship round will run Weeks 15 and 16.

 Nuts and Bolts

 - Many league sites provide the option for two-week matchups somewhere in the league settings.

 - You and your leaguemates will need to make a decision as to when the playoffs will begin, which will likely be earlier than they would in a one-week playoff matchup league.

 - If you would like your league to avoid playing the championship match during the NFL’s Week 17, begin your playoffs in Week 13.

-Other variations on this rule include deciding when your playoffs will run.
+Other variations on the Two-Week Playoff Rule include deciding when your playoffs will run.
 If you still want some unpredictability and excitement then have your playoffs run right up until the end of the NFL regular season.
 Week 17 often sees some of the best players on playoff teams sitting to rest up for their run down the stretch and could put owners in some tough predicaments.
-Or you can choose to have your championship matchup end week 16 and begin earlier in the season.
+Or you can choose to have your championship matchup end Week 16 and begin earlier in the season.